Generosity is the virtue of giving good things to others freely and abundantly.

 - Happiness and Joy – This by far has been the biggest impact of living a generous life for me.
 It is purpose driven and mostly leads to positive reciprocity down the line.

 - Children and Society – Ultimately we want a society that is more generous than not.
-Practising giving with our children is a good way to contribute to that because they too will grow up givers.
+Practicing giving with our children is a good way to contribute to that because they too will grow up givers.

 To conclude, generosity matters a great deal, not just for us, but to society at large.
 If you've previously not practiced generosity in your life, it is never too late.